Prime Minister of Timor-Leste

-The president of East Timor is the head of state.
+The president of Timor-Leste is the head of state.
 The president appoints the prime minister, after parliamentary elections and have listened to all parties represented in the National Parliament, who is usually the leader of the majority party or majority coalition.
 The prime minister is ex officio a member of the Council of State, chairs the cabinet and oversees the activities of the government.

+The current prime minister is Xanana Gusmão, who was sworn in on 1 July 2023; he also served as the 6th prime minister from 2007 to 2015.